JCRaymond/vmal/README.md

 ```bash
 python3.6 VMAL.py
 ```
 Which will open a file browser to select the .vmal file to execute (this requires `easygui`).
-Alternatively, you may pass the file directly as a command line argument, which will supress the file browser prompt (and does not require the `easygui` package.
+Alternatively, you may pass the file directly as a command line argument, which will supress the file browser prompt (and does not require the `easygui` package).
 ```bash
 python3.6 VMAL.py my_code.vmal
 ```